SuneelSaroj/Sde__Project/README.md

 you need to have python3 and latest version of pip installed on the system

-create python virtual environment in the project folder
+create python virtual environment in the project folder <br />
 ``` python3 -m pip install --user virtualenv ```
 ``` python3 -m venv env ```
 ``` source env/bin/activate ```